Is dialysis imminent or is there anything I can do with nutrition to slow progression of PKD? We believe nutrition is the key!

 BHB and Oxalates - say what?!? and HOW????

-In your journey with kidney disease you've heard cut sodium, cut potasisum, cut protein, and now this?
+In your journey with kidney disease you've heard cut sodium, cut potassium, cut protein, and now this?
 Now oxalates, and BHB - it all sounds too much.
 But you're willing to try if someone will show you how.

 Here's the good news.
 This is doable.

 At the Kidney RD we use a step-wise, comprehensive approach to make dietary changes doable.
 Really.
 We start with the most important pieces first, make sure you can do it, look carefully at labs, talk with your doctor, and then refine over a period of 90 days so that you feel completely confident and educated about what you need to do.
-We teach you how to naturally generate BHB in your body using a ketogenic diet or intermittent fasting, target reducing oxalate concentration in your blood (hint - its more than eating less oxalate), and address other concerns like anemia, potassium, or inflammation.
+We teach you how to naturally generate BHB in your body using a ketogenic diet, target reducing oxalate concentration in your blood (hint - its more than eating less oxalate), and address other concerns like anemia, potassium, or inflammation.